nlamo/db-class-website/README.md

 - 'User Applications Accepted' (history) added to the user dashboard.
 - 'User Applications Rejected' (history) added to the user dashboard.
 - 'Add Payment Option' for both employers and users.
-- Logic to ensure that 'frozen' accounts do not have access to dashboard services (except for editing account, in the case of 'user')
+- Logic to ensure that 'frozen' accounts do not have access to dashboard services (except for editing the account, in the case of 'user', and viewing history for employer/user)
 - 'Edit Option' for payments added.
 - 'Remove Payment' option added.
 - 'Account Status' output for settled accounts/frozen accounts.
+- 'Make Payment' for employers and users.
+Logic to check account balance.
 - Added alerts for successful/failed insertions.